 Want to buy a house in one of these neighborhoods?
 We recommend Tucson Realtor Tim Sheaffer!
 Call or text him to see available properties: 520-305-9005.

-There are 11,000 parking spaces throughout the route.
-Please consult the parking map.
+Please consult the parking map pictured above.
 University of Arizona garages are blue, parking lots are green, and Park Tucson garages are yellow.
 Street parking is free on weekends and on weekdays after 5pm.
 Weekend parking is often free at University of Arizona garages, except when special events are happening.
 Many people park along the Sun Link route and ride the streetcar to multiple locations for food, shopping, and entertainment.

 Streetcars are designed to utilize the existing lanes of travel and not have to create its own right-of-way.
 The function well in tight downtown streets and are great for moving people in smaller corridors.
 Light rail vehicles are more commuter based systems that are designed to move people long distances.